dclelland/Plinth/README.md

 This also includes a large number of convenience initializers and implementations of typical typeclasses such as `Codable` and `ExpressibleByArrayLiteral`.

-The `real` and `imaginary` properties are also directly mutable; `ComplexMatrix` has its own `state` property which can be used to if the parts are mismatched or malformed.
+The `real` and `imaginary` properties are also directly mutable; `ComplexMatrix` has its own `state` property which can be used to check if the parts are mismatched or malformed.

 ## Core